stockinlab/docs.stockinlab.com/docs/general/account/settings.md

 ## Avatar

-Click `Settings` under your name on top right.
-Choose `Profile` into the left menu.
+Click <mark>Settings</mark> under your name on top right.
+Choose <mark>Profile</mark> into the left menu.
 Click (pen) on your current avatar and choose the new picture from your computer.